tommililja/Farse/README.md

     | x -> Parser.fail $"No matching parser found for discriminator '%s{x}'."
 ```

-We can also try to parse an element with a list of parsers.
+We can also parse an element by trying each parser in order.

 ```fsharp
 let! x = "prop" &= attempt [ a; b ]